azim-abdool/teaching-portfolio/courses.md

 # Courses Taught

 I primarily teach computer-systems related courses.
-Originally, I taught electronics-focused courses, with a slant toward digital systems, primarily with a strong focus on prototyping using FPGA-based systems.
+Originally, I taught electronics-focused courses, with a slant toward prototyping digital systems using FPGA-based systems.
 In the recent past, I was redeployed to teach more software and programming-focused courses, at all levels in the Department's curriculum.
 However, I've now been asked to take a role that bridges both the Electrical Engineering and Computer Engineering Worlds.
 I've happily joined my first area of electronics with my recent past in software to yield my current teaching curricula focus on embedded or cyber-physical computing.

 ## Embedded & Microprocessor Systems
 I am currently heavily involved in teaching these courses.